Lochnivar/ashverse/books/book-04-the-ashes.md

 1. Chapter 1: 1926-1930 - California Republic referendum (68% yes), citing "the precedent of 1861"
 2. Chapter 2: 1931 - Treaty of San Francisco - California leaves the Union peacefully.
 U.S. keeps military bases under 99-year lease.
 3. Chapter 3: The Amicable Divorce - "Good riddance, you insufferable rich bastards."
 The quietest, pettiest, most lucrative break-up in history.
 4. Chapter 4: The Republic of California - Rich, smug, Pacific superpower.
 Switzerland of the Pacific.
-The North America equivalent of Australia.
+"We don't care who was right.
+We care who's still rich."
 5. Chapter 5: The Great Depression - Economic crisis hits the divided continent
 6. Chapter 6: European Shadows - Watching what's happening abroad
-7. Chapter 7: German Stupidity - European events that force cooperation
+7. Chapter 7: The American Concord - The triad relationship (U.S., CSA, California) forged in German stupidity
-8. Chapter 8: The Triad Forged - US, Confederacy, and California form relationship
+8. Chapter 8: California as Arbiter - Permanent host of the Council of the Four Roads.
+"Therapy with a surcharge."
-9. Chapter 9: The Immortals Reflect - Fairfax and Meade perspectives on California's drift
+9. Chapter 9: The Immortals Reflect - Fairfax and Meade perspectives (touchstones, not required witnesses)
-10. Chapter 10: Patterns Repeating - Historical cycles
+10. Chapter 10: Patterns Repeating - Historical cycles.
+The family feud that never ends.
-11. Chapter 11: Rising Tensions - Europe moves toward war
+11. Chapter 11: Rising Tensions - Europe moves toward war.
+Pacific tensions rise (Japan, enabled by California oil).
-12. Chapter 12: September 30, 1939 - Europe burns, the continent watches
+12. Chapter 12: September 1, 1939 - "GERMANY INVADES POLAND" - The headline that changes everything
-13. Chapter 13: The Ashes - Reflection on what remains.
-California: the golden exclave that became its own country.
+13. Chapter 13: The Final Scene - A Fairfax (70s, Sequoyah) and a Meade (U.S. Navy captain, East Coast) on opposite sides of the continent read the same headline.
+They each think: "We thought our war was the big one."
+Fade to black.

 ## Notes
 - **California's full independence (1920)** - No longer even pretending.
 Rich, smug, Pacific superpower.
 The North America equivalent of Australia.